blinkenrocket/firmware/README.md

 ## "Transmission failure"

 A modem transmission was started, but not properly terminated.
 Make sure that your audio volume is set to 100%.
-If this does not work, please try either `modem_transmit` and/or the web-based editor.
+If this does not work, please try 80% or 75%. you can use either `modem_transmit` or the web-based editor (see github repository blinkenrocket-webedit-react).

 ## "Storage is empty"